Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

-Some Fun Facts about The Christmas Flower
+Some Fun Facts About the Christmas Flower

 Things You Will Need for This Tutorial

-- A Poinsettia Template as is shown below
+- A Poinsettia Template (shown below)

 - Green Merino Wool Roving

-- Contrasting Red Mohair Wool for the veins on the Petals
+- Contrasting Red Mohair Wool for the veins on the petals

-- Red Silk Fibres which can be used for Embellishment
+- Red Silk Fibres which can be used for embellishment

 - Bubble Wrap